doubleblindssw23/Diff-TTSG/README.md

   beat_gesture_transcript = document.getElementById('best-gesture-transcript')

   transcript_beat_videos = {
     '1' : "And the train stopped, The door opened.
-I got out first, then Jack Kane got out, Ronan got out, Louise got out.", '2' : "So I went to the other side and then suddenly I saw someone running towards me I didn't really understand who it was but then I heard the noise and I was like no screw this I just started running and I ran as fast as I possibly could.", '3' : "It was so so good, absolutely fantastic.
+I got out first, then Jack Kane got out, Ronan got out, Louise got out.", '2' : "Drop the car off in Miami , and that was fine So we had a big plan, and so literally one morning one by one we would literally run down the stairs with our bags and then just we just ran.", '3' : "It was so so good, absolutely fantastic.
 The other day we went to watch the movie I never thought I would like it this much but I was so wrong, it was amazing.", '4' : "Jim asked if we should do a group hug, it was a strange request but then, he insisted again this time I had to shout no please not again, no, never, I dont want to hug.
-Please leave me alone and I went out.", '5' : "I started counting one, two, three and then I turned back I see everyone ran and hid somewhere the game of hide and seek was so fun I am going to play it again later, with my niece and nephew."
+Please leave me alone and I went out.", '5' : "I started counting one, two, three and then I turned back I see everyone ran and hid somewhere the game of hide and seek was so fun I am going to play it again later, with my niece and nephew.", '6' : "So I went to the other side and then suddenly I saw someone running towards me I didn't really understand who it was but then I heard the noise and I was like no screw this I just started running and I ran as fast as I possibly could."
   }